How to Monitor Employee Computer Activity Effectively

 how to monitor employees computer activity

 Then, set alerts and thresholds.
-Configure notifications for important events, such as long idle periods, access to sensitive files, or large data transfers.
+Configure notifications for important events, such as endpoint offline during scheduled hours, access to sensitive files, or large data transfers.
 These alerts help you respond quickly without needing to watch dashboards all day.

 Step 3.
 Pilot with a Small Group